-Make an independent decision about your pantry's "open" and "closed" status.
+- Make an independent decision about your pantry's "open" and "closed" status.
 In weather situations, many pantries close when schools close.
-However, closing an emergency food pantry for an extended period of time can cause hardship.
-Even if schools close, if you can safely remain open, you are providing a vital public service.
-Immediately contact 2-1-1 (or local help line) as well as your Emergency Feeding Organization and any other food bank that serves your pantry (your community action partner, the Hunger Task Force of Milwaukee, Feeding America Eastern Wisconsin, Feed My People, the Hunger Task Force of La Crosse, United Way of St. Croix County, Channel One, Second Harvest Food Bank, Sheboygan Food Bank, Racine Food Bank, Second Harvest Northern Lakes, and/or any other suppliers you have) to let them know that you must close, when and how long.
-Update them as the situation changes.
-Immediately post public notice by phone, on the door, and by social media.
-Make sure your EFO can still contact you whether or not your pantry remains open as planned.
-Notify Wisconsin TEFAP Coordinator , Kitty Kocol at kittykocol@dhs.wisconsin.gov if you determine you must close or change hours temporarily.
+However, closing an emergency food pantry for an extended period can cause hardship.
+Whether or not schools close, please remain open if you can do it safely. - Immediately contact 2-1-1 as well as your Emergency Feeding Organization and food bank that serves your pantry (your community action partner, the Hunger Task Force of Milwaukee, Feeding America Eastern Wisconsin, Feed My People, the Hunger Task Force of La Crosse, United Way of St. Croix County, Channel One, Second Harvest Food Bank, Sheboygan Food Bank, Racine Food Bank, Second Harvest Northern Lakes, and/or any other suppliers you have) to let them know that you must close, when and how long.
+Update them as the situation changes. - Immediately post public notice by phone, on the door, and by social media. - Make sure your EFO can still contact you -- whether or not your pantry remains open as planned. - Notify Wisconsin TEFAP Coordinator, Kitty Kocol at kittykocol@dhs.wisconsin.gov if you determine you must close or change hours temporarily.